Maggie Valley, North Carolina

 Between 1800 and 1895, Canton underwent five name changes: from Pigeon River to Pigeon Ford to Ford of the Pigeon to Buford (after Algernon Sidney Buford, the president of the Richmond and Danville Railroad, which had just come to town and made everybody prosper) to Canton (after Canton, Ohio where the first iron bridge was made that spanned the Pigeon River).

 Mt.
 Pisgah was named sometime before 1800 for the peak in the Bible from which Moses viewed the promised land.
-No one knows who named it, but the speculation is that it was some member of the 1776 Rutherford expedition.
+No one knows who named it, but the speculation is that it was some member of the Rutherford Cherokee Expedition of 1776.

 Many of the roads, creeks, mountains, and valleys of Haywood County are named for the people who settled the area.
 And likely as not, some of the descendants of those settlers still live on the land.
 Visitors riding through the county today can see landmarks bearing the names of the early settlers, including Hyatt, Henry, Leatherwood, Osborne, Plott, Killian, Moody, Love, Davidson, Messer, Medford, Hargrove, Ferguson, Boyd, Queen, Setzer, Campbell, and a long list of others.